Three Sample Examplepar(mfrow=c(1,3))for(i in1:3){ x <-runif(100) m <-mean(x)hist(x,breaks=seq(0,1,by=.1), #for comparabilitymain=NA, border=NA)abline(v=m, col=2, lwd=2)title(paste0('mean= ', round(m,2)), font.main=1)}

 Central Limit Theorem: the sampling distribution of the mean is approximately standard normal.

-There are actually many different variants of the central limit theorem, as it applies more generally: the sampling distribution of many statistics are standard normal.
+There are actually many different variants of the central limit theorem (CLT): the sampling distribution of many statistics are standard normal.
 For example, examine the sampling distribution of the standard deviation.

 Code